Exactly how do art lesson plans contribute to a person’s health? Well, as you grow older, it becomes important to keep your mind active.

 Learn Something New Make the Mind Body Connection

 This is why you’ll remember how to ride a bicycle far longer than you’ll remember math or a foreign language.
-Learning something new in old age can help counteract memory problems as you’re creating new neural pathways and keeping old ones alive at the same time.
+Learning something new in old age can help counteract memory problems.
+You’re creating new neural pathways and keeping old ones alive at the same time.

 Art as a Tool for Memory Problems